rakvat/transform-social.org/content/en/pages/about.md

 ### Why not a Revolution?

-I am skeptical that a revolution (in the sense of a sudden overthrow) could work for two reasons.
+I am skeptical that a revolution, in the sense of a sudden overthrow, could work.
+(And I'm not suggesting waiting for reforms through the state either.)
+    Sudden overthrows are often based on small groups trying to use military means to gain power.
-First, the states today are armed, both in terms of surveillance and weapons, to a degree that a sudden overthrow hardly seems realistic to me.
+States today are armed, both in terms of surveillance and weapons, to a degree that this hardly seems realistic to me.
-Secondly, in my opinion, some basics are necessary for the construction of anarchist societies.
-In the case of a sudden overthrow without these foundations, the revolution could collapse in on itself.
-The development of these fundamentals could be called transformation.
-By basics, I mean both building networks, projects, organizations, and resources, and learning skills.
-These pages could inspire the latter.
+Also, to avoid creating new power structures, a huge majority of the people should be familiar with and agree to a rough idea of emancipatory societies based on the values of freedom and solidarity.
+(Many anarchists agree that the methods used to get closer to anarchist societies should be compatible with anarchist ideas.)
+I think a sudden overthrow executed by a minority will either collapse in itself or lead to an authoritarian society.

+A movement of a huge majority of people with some consensus on freedom and solidarity has a better chance of creating emancipatory transformation.
+I'm also calling the steps needed to get to this mass movement a transformation.

 ### Ok, how can Transformation work?

+For this transformation to happen, it can be helpful to build some resources: learn and develop some skills, create networks, build and support projects and organizations that prefigure anarchist societies.
+These pages try to be some inspiration for all of this.

-Just as there is not one fixed form of anarchist society, there is not one fixed way to get there.
+Just as there is not one fixed blueprint of an anarchist society, there is not one fixed way to get there.
-Nevertheless, it is important to exchange ideas about possible ways of transformation into anarchist societies could be possible.
+Nevertheless, it is important to exchange ideas about possible ways of transformation into anarchist societies.
 Because capitalism is not a solution in the long run.

+### Who is writing these Texts?

+Most of the texts on this site are written by a single person (white, cis woman, queer), in collaboration or discussion with others.

 <br>
 <br>